mulesoft-consulting/json-logger/README.md

 Currently there are two configurations available for the JSON Logger Module.

 - `Logger Configuration`: Provides basic configuration for local generation of logs
-- `Logger with Anypoint MQ Configuration`: On top of the basics it also lets you configure an Anypoint MQ destination.
-This enables the connector to not only log the entries locally but also send them to Anypoint MQ asynchronously (if you must know, this feature uses [OkHttp3](https://github.com/square/okhttp) under the covers)
+- `Logger with Anypoint MQ Configuration`: WIP

 #### Default JSON structure